tdwg/ac/code/termlist-header.md

 name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.
 The version shown here has been adopted by Biodiversity Information Standards / TDWG at the general meeting in October 2013.
-This is a normative document and the definition may not be changed without due process.
+This document contains normative content that may not be changed without due process.

 **Contributors:** Robert A. Morris, Vijay Barve, Mihail Carausu, Vishwas